akshay-kumar-singh/Food-Willa/README.md

 # Restaurant Food Application

-This project is a **React-based Restaurant Finder** app that connects to Swiggy’s real API to fetch live restaurant data.
-It offers a seamless user experience for exploring restaurants, viewing details like ratings, delivery times, and cuisines, and conducting refined searches.
+> **Note**: This project uses Swiggy's real API to fetch live restaurant data.
+As Swiggy does not officially support open API access, you might encounter **CORS issues** or **blocked requests**.
+To resolve these:

+1. **Enable CORS**: Use the [CORS Proxy](https://corsproxy.io) with Swiggy API URLs (as done in this project).
+2. **Use a VPN**: Depending on your location, Swiggy may restrict access, so a VPN might be required.
+3. **API Structure**: Swiggy's API structure may change without notice, potentially affecting data fetching.
+Please verify the API structure or adjust paths as needed.

+---

 ## Table of Contents